 We may post your name and other details on a white board in a patient care area to promote rapid communication about your care among your healthcare providers.

-If during the course of your care or treatment, a psychotherapist creates psychotherapy notes pertaining to you; we will usually use or disclose those psychotherapy notes without an authorization.
+If during the course of your care or treatment, a psychotherapist creates psychotherapy notes pertaining to you; we will not use or disclose those psychotherapy notes without an authorization.

 Unless you object, healthcare professionals, using their best judgment, may disclose to a family member, other relative, close personal friend or any other person you identify, health information relevant to that person’s involvement in your care or payment related to your care.